Darkoeur/remise-diplomes-esir/README.md

 To launch the project :

-- > npm install sails
+- > npm install sails -g

 - > cd projectCloned